 Most foundations in the Pennsylvania area are protected from winter temperatures, but when the weather gets extreme, you may find some problems.
 Frost doesn’t seem like much of a problem, other than being a nuisance when you have to clear your windshield, but it can really mess with your foundation.
 Frost heave is a term you may have heard of.
 This occurs when ice forms in the soil, causing the soil volume to increase, pushing against the foundation.
 It is hard to believe how much pressure expansive soil can put on a foundation’s walls or slab floor.

 There are some things to look for during the winter to make sure your foundation isn’t being damaged.
 Here are some signs of foundation damage:

-If you come across any of these signs, you need to call a foundation repair specialist like Matthews Structural Solutions as soon as possible.
+If you come across any of these signs, you need to call a foundation repair specialist like Matthews Wall Anchor & Waterproofing as soon as possible.